dmerejkowsky/blog/content/post/2017-05-21-rewriting-z-from-scratch.md

 ```

 And then, I wrap the call to `neovim` in a function that reads the content of
-the file and then calls `cd`, but only if `neovim` exited sucessfuly.
+the file and then calls `cd`, but only if `neovim` exited successfully.

 ```bash
 # Change working dir when Vim exits